1988kramer/CSCI-5229/project/src/README.txt

     landmark's location
 - Toggle whether the camera view is centered on the origin or centered on the robot's current estimated location
-- Toggle the display of previous poses
+- Toggle the display of previous poses, previous poses can be displayed as
+  - Sets of axes if the "show axes" box is checked
+  - A smoke trail that dissipates over time if "show axes" is unchecked
+- Change the playback speed of the visualization
+  - Positive speeds run the visualization forward
+  - Zero speed pauses the visualization
+  - Negative speed reverses the visualization

 To Build: